Building a Stage for Build a Boat Information

 Using Meshes, Unions, Textures, and Decals:

 • Using Meshes: While using meshes, I highly advise you not to go overboard.
-Try to limit the total amount of meshes to 50 and total unique meshes (meshes with different IDs) to 10.
-If you need to use a mesh and don’t how how to make one, I suggest teaming up with a friend who does know how.
+Try to limit the total amount of meshes to 50 and the total unique meshes (meshes with different IDs) to 10.
+If you need to use a mesh and don’t know how to make one, I suggest teaming up with a friend who does know how.

 Force-Loaded Stages: